谷歌浏览器插件

 摘要

-Rationale Palatability and incentive value influence animal food choice.
+Palatability and incentive value influence animal food choice.
 Dopamine D2/3 receptor signaling may mediate the effects of palatability and incentive value on choice.
 Dopamine signaling is disrupted in attention-deficit hyperactivity disorder (ADHD).
 Investigating behavioral choice processes under D2/3 receptor agonists will help elucidate behavioral and pharmacological correlates of ADHD.
-Objectives To determine (1) how changes in incentive value affects choice of actions for outcomes that differ in palatability; (2) the effects of the D2/3 agonist quinpirole on choice based on palatability and incentive value; (3) how choice differs in spontaneously hypertensive rats (SHR; ADHD model) compared with control strains.
-Methods Rats responded instrumentally for two food outcomes (chocolate and grain pellets) that differed in palatability.
+To determine (1) how changes in incentive value affects choice of actions for outcomes that differ in palatability; (2) the effects of the D2/3 agonist quinpirole on choice based on palatability and incentive value; (3) how choice differs in spontaneously hypertensive rats (SHR; ADHD model) compared with control strains.
+Rats responded instrumentally for two food outcomes (chocolate and grain pellets) that differed in palatability.
 Following specific satiety of one outcome, rats underwent a choice test.
 Prior to the choice test, rats were given intra-peritoneal quinpirole (0.01–0.1 mg/kg) body weight.
 These manipulations were conducted in three strains of rats: SHR rats; the normotensive Wistar-Kyoto (WKY) controls; and Wistar outbred (WIS) controls.
-Results All rat strains responded more vigorously for chocolate pellets compared with grain pellets.
+All rat strains responded more vigorously for chocolate pellets compared with grain pellets.
 Quinpirole reduced the effects of palatability and dose-dependently increased the effects of incentive value on choice.
 SHR rats were the least influenced by incentive value, whereas WKY rats were the least influenced by palatability.
-Conclusions These results show that D2/3 signaling modulates choice based on palatability and incentive value.
+These results show that D2/3 signaling modulates choice based on palatability and incentive value.
 Disruption of this process in SHR rats may mirror motivational impairments observed in ADHD.

 更多